snehadenny/snehadenny/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Sneha, a B.Tech graduate in Computer Science Engineering, currently learning and exploring the world of programming, web development, and AI with great interest.
+I'm Sneha, a B.Tech graduate in Computer Science Engineering, currently learning and exploring the world of programming, web development, and AI

 Looking forward to opportunities to learn and grow in the tech field.